REGOVAR-Pipelines/LxdPirus_TestUnitaire/README.md

 This document explain you how to build it.

+**/!\  WARNING /!\** : the makefile actually not working. but if you execute "manually" all commands yourself, it works.

 ## Requirement
  * You need LXD on your computer to create it
  * You should read the official doc of Pirus